Fire-rated glazing systems

 60mm framing depth

-A white checkmark inside a black circle.
+White checkmark inside a black circle icon

 Frames can be mechanically joined to form unlimited runs